KrailOrg/krail/docs/tutorial-pages-navigation.md

         baseModules.add(new AnnotatedPagesModule());
     }
 ```
-- Run the application and log in again and you will see that "Purchasing" has been added to the Finance page.
+- Run the application, log in and you will see that "Purchasing" has been added to the Finance page.

 ##Choosing the Method
 You can mix Direct and Annotation sitemap entries however you wish, but that can get a bit confusing to manage.
 Which method you choose is mostly a matter of preference, but there is one feature of the direct method you should be aware of.